Knguyen-dev/Blog-API/README.md

 + Commit

 + Front end:
-- Started working on integrating a good data-grid for showing posts.
+- Started working on integrating a good data-grid for showing posts and employees.
+- Near the end of EmployeeGrid.
+We've handled adding, removing, and updating employees.
+Added rendering for the avatar on the datagrid.
+- Added new EmployeeProvider for handling showing employees on the data grid.

 + Backend:
 - Updated backend avatar handling logic to be a bit more dyanmic
+- Updated User model, now has isEmployee to indicate when a user is an employee whereas before we only assumed editors and admins were employees.
+- Now we have routes for removing and adding employees on the backend.
+  Removed employee signup route.